 Every heard of overnight oats?
 Well this is an overnight pie (so much better... right?).
 This vegan dessert is loaded with Omega-3s, beta-carotene, and fiber.
 So why not have a slice (or two) for breakfast?

-This vegan shake will blow your mind time and time again.
+One of the best things about healthy plant based desserts?
+You can enjoy hem for breakfast, too!
+This vegan chocolate shake will blow your mind time and time again.
 With just 4 powerful ingredients, it’s a sweet, thick, creamy -- and healthy!
 And not an ounce of dairy.

 If you have enough patience to wait for plant-based cookies to come out of the oven, try this super simple, refined sugar free, gluten free cookie recipe.
 Although… If you still can’t wait the batter is pretty finger lickin’ good as well.
 Why wait until dessert?
 Bake up a few of these babies and bring them with you on your next road trip, hike, or any adventure.